gschloegel/Course_Fallstudie_scRNA-Seq-with-Seurat/fallstudie.md

 #### Cluster the cells

 For clustering the cells Seurat uses a graph-based clustering approach.
 The distance metric remains the same and is based on the previously identified PCs.
 The approach is based on manuscripts applied to graph-based clustering approaches with scRNA seq data and is characterized by a graph structure, e.g., KNN nearest neighbors.
 As we do not know a priory how many clusters/cell type we will find this is a sensible approach.
-The clusters are displayed using the UMAP non linear dimension reduction.
+The clusters are displayed using the UMAP nonlinear dimension reduction.

 #### Finding differentially expressed features